Consent for vaccines

 Mature minor consent

 It’s recommended that parents or guardians and their children discuss consent for immunizations.
 However, children under the age of 19 who are able to understand the benefits and possible reactions for each vaccine, and the risk of not getting immunized, can legally consent to or refuse immunizations.
-This means that your child may decide for his or herself whether or not to receive a vaccine.
+This means that your child may decide for himself or herself whether or not to receive a vaccine.
 More information on mature minor consent can be found here.